Get 50 free money moves.

 Don't have a bank account yet?
 Policygenius' partner Fiona lets you compare high-yield savings accounts online, so you can start earning interest on your direct deposits.

 Enrolling in direct deposit for military pay works similar to civilian employment.
-You’ll have to go through a web portal called MyPay at https://mypay.dfas.mil/ and provide your banking information.
+You just have to go through a web portal called MyPay and provide your banking information.

-Social Security benefits are paid out by the Social Security Administration for income to live on in retirement, or when you suffer a disability and are eligible for Social Security disability insurance.
+Social Security benefits are paid out by the Social Security Administration for retirement income or for individuals who suffer a disability and are eligible for Social Security disability insurance.
 You’re required to receive your Social Security benefits through either direct deposit or as a prepaid debit card.

 You can sign up for direct deposit of your Social Security benefits on GoDirect.gov.
-In addition to your bank account information, you’ll need to provide your Social Security number (or claim number) as well as the 12-digit federal benefit check number and benefit amount from your most recent payment.
+You’ll need to provide your bank account information, your Social Security number (or claim number), the 12-digit federal benefit check number, and the benefit amount from your most recent payment.

 For former members of the armed forces, your disability compensation and Veterans Affairs health care benefits are also paid through direct deposit.
 You can find help on signing up for direct deposit at on eBenefits, at ebenefits.va.gov.